stungeye/Programming-1-Notes/docs/10-lambdas/00-lambdas.md

 <iframe height="730px" width="100%" src="https://repl.it/@stungeye/Callback-Functions-with-stdfindif?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-⏳ Wait For It:
-{: .label .label-blue}

-We'll learn more about functions as parameters in the [Pointer Basics module](/Programming-1-Notes/docs/12-pointer-basics/00-pointer-basics.html).
-{: .d-inline-block}

 ## Lambda Expressions

 Lambda expressions were added to C++ in C++11 as a way to define a single-use nameless functions.